+While there are slight differences in between the questions, the hiring managers are always looking for the same attitude.
 Let’s have a look at 7 sample answers to this interesting question.
-I hope you will find on our list at least one that fits your attitude and experience, and you can use it in your interview.
+I hope you will find on our list at least one that fits your thoughts and level of experience, and you can use it in your interview.

 7 sample answers to “How well do you adapt to new situations” interview question

 - I would say that my past experience demonstrates that I adapt quite well to new situations.
 I worked in a company that grew extremely fast.
 We had 10 employees at the beginning of the year and 200 at the end of it, and I started as a programmer and ended as a CTO at the end of the year.
-Of course it was not always easy to adapt to changes in your working routine, and to learn new skills on the go.
+Of course it was not always easy to adapt to changes in your working routine and to help your colleagues through the transition, and to learn new skills on the go.
 But I managed to do it, and can see no reason why I should struggle adapting to changes in my new job.

 - This is my first job application, so it is hard for me to guess how I will adapt to new situations in the workplace.
 But I am a creative mind, and I believe that I actually need some changes, some impulses, to stay motivated and to thrive in my work.
 That’s actually one of the reasons why I applied for a job with your company.
 I see that you apply agile project management in your teams, and that most positions encompass a wide array of duties, which is a huge difference to entry level roles in big corporations.
 I believe that such a working environment matches well with my personality, but of course I’ll have to do the job for some time first to see how well I adapt.

-- Honestly I believe that I can adapt.
+- Honestly I believe that I am flexible and adaptable.
 Of course I am not the youngest guy anymore, and I have my routines.
 On the other hand, I am always open to a creative discussion, and I also understand how quickly everything changes in this business.
 I am ready to go with the flow and adapt to changes, as long as I see that they make sense for the company.
 In the current state of global economy, I cannot afford any other attitude–because I’d end up unemployable…

-- I’d say that I adapt quite well.
-For example now I am unemployed after having the same job for ten years.
+- I’d say that I can deal quite well with change professionally or personally.
+For example, now I am unemployed after having the same job for ten years.
 But instead of crying and complaining about the situation, I try to get the best of it.
 I spend more quality time with my family, and I also try to learn some new skills, to broaden my opportunities in the employment market.
 I think that everything is a question of attitude.
 It is foolish to think that everything will be the same in ten years from now.
 Either you adapt, or you will suffer.
 I am ready to adapt, that’s my choice.

 - Well, I’d say it depends on the novelty of the situation.
 How big the change is, and how much it means to you.
-My husband diet two years ago.
+My husband died two years ago.
 I can assure you that I struggled a lot to adapt to living alone, all of a sudden.
 We had a great relationship, and did almost everything together.
 For the first few months I suffered terribly, and barely left the house.
 But then I understood that life goes on, it has to, and that my suffering won’t help anyone.
 And I joined a sports club, started to study again, and now I also want to get a job.
-I would say that I adapted quite well, though it took me quite a lot of time to adapt to this new situation mentally.
+I would say that I adapted quite well to this profound change, though it took me quite a lot of time to adapt to it mentally.